Frequently Asked Questions

 Why do I need to have my chimney / flue swept?

-Chimneys need to allow the free passage of dangerous combustion gasses.
+Chimneys need to allow the free passage of dangerous gasses.
 Regular sweeping removes soot, nests, cobwebs and other blockages.
 It also removes creosote, which will help to prevent dangerous chimney fires.
 Chimney Sweeping will also increase the efficiency of some appliances.

 How often does my chimney need sweeping?